 While I believe it is never too late to get on track with healthy eating and exercise, I (and my parents) had certainly made a lot of work for myself.
 I wasn’t just starting at zero; I had a major negative balance in terms of my health: a lot of weight to lose, a lot of addictions, and a lot of bad eating habits to change.
 It would have been so much easier to develop healthy eating habits in childhood.

-I have taken my passion for healthy living and parlayed it into several successful business ventures.
-A former professional MMA fighter, in 2012 I founded Team No Excuses Fitness and Nutrition, a worldwide nutrition and fitness education company to help children and adults achieve their nutrition and fitness goals through education and cutting through all the misinformation.
-I continue to develop a following for my business and have been interviewed on several national podcasts about my views on nutrition and fitness.
+I have taken my passion for healthy living and parlayed it into successful business ventures.
+I was a former MMA fighter, in 2012 I founded Team No Excuses Fitness and Nutrition, a worldwide nutrition and fitness education company to help children and adults achieve their nutrition and fitness goals through education and cutting through all the misinformation.
+I continue to develop a following for my business and have been interviewed on a variety of platforms about my views on nutrition and fitness.

 I have degrees in biology, chemistry, and physical science, and for over a decade have served as a medical and nutrition consultant educating physicians and surgeons on various disease states and surgical techniques using different medical devices.

 Last, I am a professional actor with credits that include two episodes of season four of the Netflix series House of Cards.
-I also have appearances in six films and two other TV shows set to release in 2016 (see http://www.imdb.com/name/nm7578668/).
+I also have appearances in films/TV shows with new projects set to release in 2018 – click the IMDb icon to see an entire listing.